evancz/guide.elm-lang.org/interop/javascript.md

 ### Ports

-Say we have a nice Elm program and everything is going fine, but we want use some JavaScript spell-checking library to get a feature done real quick.
+Say we have a nice Elm program and everything is going fine, but we want to use some JavaScript spell-checking library to get a feature done real quick.
 The final result is shown [here][spelling], and we will walk through the most important parts here.

 [spelling]: https://gist.github.com/evancz/e69723b23958e69b63d5b5502b0edf90